Code-Institute-Submissions/my_dash_app/README.md

 ## Deployment
+##### clivedennisnoonan@gmail.com heroku account

 #### HOW THE PROJECT WAS DEPLOYED
 ##### First task was to version control my application on GitHub
+##### I then logged into heroku in my cli in pycharm
-##### Next task is to create a heroku app using the HerokuCLI.
-This is turn will create a remote Git Repository that we can link to
+##### Next task was to create a heroku app using the HerokuCLI.
+This is turn will create a remote Git Repository that I can link to
 ##### I already have my Flask venv activated, so next I had to install a new dependency by the package name gunicorn
-##### for deploying the app: I accomplished this with the command  pip install gunicorn
+##### for deploying the app
+##### I accomplished this with the command pip install gunicorn
-##### My next task was to create a .gitignore file for my application & code in the recommended /files/folders
+##### My next task was to create a .gitignore file for my application & ignore the recommended /files/folders
 - venv
 - *.pyc
 - .DS_Store
 - .env

-## Next task was to create  procfile for my application ,these are files that tell Heroku what to do once the project has been deployed.
+## Next task was to create procfile for my application ,procfile will tell Heroku what to do once the project has been deployed.

-#### Where we enter web:- gunicorn app:server
+-In my procfile entered web:- gunicorn app:server
+###

-## - Here app refers to the filename of our application (app.py) and server refers to the variable server inside that file.
+- Here app refers to the filename of our application (app.py) and server refers to the variable server inside that file.
+###

-### - To make sure all my dependencies were added to my requirements.txt file I used the pip freeze command and then synchronized them.
+- To make sure all my dependencies were added to my requirements.txt file I used the pip freeze command and then synchronized them.
 ### My dependencies are
 - chardet==3.0.4
 - click==6.7